 - art for wellbeing

 - healthy eating/nutrition.

-Many of the courses have concessions available and discounts for people on certain means-tested benefits, or who earn less than £17,004 annual gross salary.
+Many of these courses have concessions available and discounts for people on certain means-tested benefits, or who earn less than £17,004 annual gross salary.

-You can pick up Aspire’s brochure at your local library or request one from their website.
+You can also pick up Aspire’s brochure at your local library or request one online.